Net income: What it is and how you calculate it

 Here are some answers to frequently asked questions about net income and how to calculate it:

 For individuals, the difference between gross income and net income is that gross income is the total earnings before deductions like taxes and retirement contributions are taken out.
-Net income is what’s left.
+Net income is what remains.

 For businesses, net income is the number you get when you subtract business expenses, operating costs and taxes from total revenue.
-And a company’s gross income is the total revenue minus COGS, or cost of goods sold.
+And a company’s gross income is the total revenue minus COGS.

 For individuals, you can usually find it on your pay stub.
 For businesses, net income can usually be found on the bottom line of a company’s income statement.